TalTech-HPC-Centre/taltech-hpc-docs/docs/software/nwchem.md

 ### Time

-Time limits depend on time partition used, see [taltech user-guides](/#hardware-specification).
+Time limits depend on the time partition used, see [taltech user-guides](/#hardware-specification).
 If the calculation time exceeds the time limit requested in the `slurm` script, then the job will be killed.
-Therefore, it is recommended to request more time than is usually needed for calculation.
+Therefore, it is recommended to request more time than is usually needed for the calculation.

-### How to cite
+### How to Cite

-Please cite DOI:[10.1063/5.0004997](https://aip.scitation.org/doi/10.1063/5.0004997) when publishing results obtained with NWChem:
+Please cite DOI: [10.1063/5.0004997](https://aip.scitation.org/doi/10.1063/5.0004997) when publishing results obtained with NWChem.

-And also look at the [NWChem manual](https://nwchemgit.github.io/Home.html) on the relevant topic, more detailed information on citing will be given there.
+Also, look at the [NWChem manual](https://nwchemgit.github.io/Home.html) on the relevant topic; more detailed information on citing will be given there.